Timeshare Exchange Companies and the Price to Swap your Timeshare

 - Resorts to exchange are rarely available

-- They have very few choices to exchange your timeshare
+- They have very few choices for exchanging your timeshare

 - Resorts are not often available

-- DAE (Dial An Exchange): Dian An Exchange is a worldwide Company that started in Australia, back in 1997.
-It has over 300,000 members and the exchange prices are lower.
+- DAE (Dial An Exchange): Dian An Exchange is a worldwide Company that started in Australia, in 1997.
+It has over 300,000 members, and the exchange prices are lower.

 - Common complaints:

-- Even though they have a large listing of resorts, very few of them are available to exchange
+- Even though they have a large listing of resorts, very few of them are available for exchange

 - Their exchange system is confuse